Andor Technology (Andor), an Oxford Instruments company and world leader…

 Having the most sensitive Back-illuminated sCMOS camera carries a host of practical advantages within Astronomy and Physical Sciences, for example:

-The GSense400 back-illuminated sensor from GPixel is widely recognised to suffer from glow at the edges of the sensor.
+The GSense back-illuminated sensors from GPixel, present in the Marana models and some competing cameras, are widely recognised to suffer from glow at the edges of the sensor.
+Glow is especially prevalent in the GS400BSI sensor (used in Marana 4.2B-11), but is also present to a lesser extent in the GS2020BSI sensor (used in Marana 4.2B-6).
 This glow manifests as false signal and is exposure dependent.
-The approach so far has either been to (a) live with the glow; (b) only use the middle region of the sensor; or (c) firmware restrict exposure times to 30 milliseconds in order to contain the impact of glow on experiments!
+The competitor approach is either to (a) live with the glow; (b) only use the middle region of the sensor; or (c) firmware restrict exposure times to 30 milliseconds in order to contain the impact of glow on experiments!
 Either way, this fundamentally restricts performance and usefulness across a range of applications, either through field of view limitation or through sensitivity limitation.

 Extended Dynamic Range and Superb Linearity